Global Momentum Compression for Sparse Communication in Distributed Learning: Global Momentum Compression

 \subsection{Framework of GMC}

-GMC can be easily implemented on all-reduce distributed framework in which each worker sends the sparse vector $\m_{t,k}\odot(\g_{t,k}+\u_{t,k})$ to all the other workers, then each worker updates $\w_{t+1}$ after receiving the sparse vectors from other workers.
+GMC can be easily implemented on the all-reduce distributed framework in which each worker sends the sparsified vector $\mathcal{C}(\e_{t+\frac{1}{2},k})$ to all the other workers, then each worker updates $\w_{t+1}$ after receiving the sparsified vectors from all the other workers.

-Recently, parameter server~\citep{DBLP:conf/osdi/LiAPSAJLSS14} has been one of the most popular distributed frameworks in machine learning due to its scalability.
-GMC can also be implemented on parameter server.
-The details are shown in Algorithm \ref{alg:gmc}.
-The difference between GMC and traditional DSGD on parameter server is that in GMC after updating $\w_{t+1}$, server will send $\w_{t+1} - \w_t$ to workers instead of $\w_{t+1}$.
-Since $\m_{t,k}$ is sparse, $\w_{t+1} - \w_t$ is sparse as well.
-Then sending $\w_{t+1} - \w_t$ can reduce the communication cost.
-In our experiments, we find that GMC can make $\|\w_{t+1} - \w_t\|_0\leq 0.01d$ without loss of accuracy when training large scale models.
-Workers can get $\w_{t+1}$ by $\w_{t+1} = \w_t + (\w_{t+1} - \w_t)$. \begin{remark} We can also use the memory gradient technique on server to make $(\w_{t+1} -\w_t)$ as sparse as $\m_{t,k}$, which is similar to that in~\citep{DBLP:conf/icml/TangYLZL19}.
-The convergence analysis for GMC is also suitable for it.
-It is out of the scope of this paper.
-Hence, we discuss it in Appendix~\ref{appendix:memory on server}. \end{remark}